Wind & Hurricane Damage

 The intense winds from a hurricane can affect roofs, windows, screened in lanais, and even landscaping.
 A home does not need to be hit by the actual hurricane in order to suffer damage.
 One violent wind gust can displace a tree or bush through someone’s roof or window and cause major damage to the exterior and the interior of a property.

 Direct hurricane damage, on the other hand, usually does cause major problems to a home if it is not protected properly.
 Mitigation is extremely important when it comes to properly handling the wind claim.
-We have almost five years of Hurricane related experience.
+We have over five years of Hurricane related experience.

 Our experts are dedicated to supporting you in handling your hurricane property damage.
 As public claims adjusters, we are motivated to getting you the compensation you need to repair or replace your impacted property.
 Unlike private insurance adjusters that work for (and get paid by) the insurance companies, our public adjusters are your advocates, working directly for you, and we don’t get paid until you do.